redis/Redis-Insight-Guides/guides/quick-guides/vector-similarity-search/create-vector-index.md

  ```

 ## NOTE on image embedding generation:
-The "vector representation" of an image, also known as an embedding", is a list of numbers that provide a representation of the image.
+The "vector representation" of an image, also known as an "embedding", is a list of numbers that provide a representation of the image.

 The embeddings are created in such as way that the similarity between two embeddings (two lists of numbers) can be broadly equated to similarity of the original raw images!